Best practices for nonadiabatic molecular dynamics simulations: The different steps of a nonadiabatic molecular dynamics simulation

-Photoexcitation can be described explicitly by including in the simulation the coupling between the molecule and the time-dependent electric field of a laser pulse, for example.
+Photoexcitation can also be described explicitly by including in the simulation the coupling between the molecule and the time-dependent electric field of a laser pulse, for example.
 While this statement sounds trivial in theory, it often leads to multiple challenges in practice, particularly for trajectory-based nonadiabatic molecular dynamics methods.
 The central idea is to describe the interaction of the laser pulse and the molecule by using a classical light-matter interaction term, coupling the time-dependent electric field of the laser pulse with the dipole moment operator for the molecule.
-The trajectory-based dynamics can then start in the ground electronic state from the ICs sampled from an approximate nuclear probability density (using any methods described in Sec.~\ref{sec:gssampling}), and the laser pulse promotes these ICs in one (or more) excited electronic state(s) based on its central frequency and bandwidth.
+The trajectory-based dynamics can then start in the ground electronic state from the ICs sampled from an approximate nuclear probability density (using any methods described in Section~\ref{sec:gssampling}), and the laser pulse promotes these ICs in one (or more) excited electronic state(s) based on its central frequency and bandwidth.
 The inclusion of a light-matter interaction term is rather straightforward in methods based on TBFs like FMS/AIMS and vMCG.\cite{mignolet2016communication,penfold2019excited} Nevertheless, the number of TBFs generated to describe the nuclear amplitude transfer to excited electronic states rapidly becomes intractable for long laser pulses.
 External field in AIMS (XFAIMS) nevertheless remains a method of choice to study the formation of (transient) electronic wavepackets upon photoexcitation by a ultrashort few-cycle (attosecond) laser pulse.\cite{mignolet2016communication,mignolet2018walk,mignolet2019steering,mignolet2019sub} Including an explicit laser pulse in mixed quantum/classical methods like TSH has been suggested,\cite{mitric2009c,tavernelli2010mixed,richter2011sharc} but this extension appears to push the limits of their implicit approximation (like the independent trajectory approximation in TSH) for any pulses but ultrashort ones.\cite{bajo2014interplay,mignolet2019excited} Hence, while the explicit description of photoexcitation is in principle feasible for trajectory-based nonadiabatic molecular dynamics, its use in practice is limited to specific cases and remains rather niche due to the limitations listed above.
-We note that molecular electronic states can also be directly mixed with quantum states of light, see e.g. Refs.~\citenum{luk2017multiscale,fregoni2020photochemistry,rana2024aimspolarito}
+We note that molecular electronic states can also be directly mixed with quantum states of light, see e.g. Refs.~\citenum{luk2017multiscale,fregoni2020photochemistry,rana2024aimspolarito}.
+Figure~\ref{fig:pulses} offers a pictorial summary of the different approaches describes in this Section to incorporate photoexcitation in nonadiabatic dynamics.